riera90/generic-makefile/README.md

 	EXECUTION_DATA:
 			if enabled data of the execution will be shown.
 			It can be verbose or very verbose.
-			If very verbose is selected a file will be created (not working)
+			If very verbose is selected a file will be created (WIP)
 	COMPILATION_FLAGS:
 			The binary compilation flags without the "-"